chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

 {{<figure-dynamic-toggle
     dark-src="DMPSecondaryQ1Dark.png"
     light-src="DMPSecondaryQ1Light.png"
-    title="Propose a Mechanism for this Reaction."
+    title="Propose a Mechanism for this Reaction"
     caption="Oxidation of a secondary alcohol intermediate to an ketone.
 The groundwork to determine the product is similar to how a primary alcohol is converted." link="https://doi.org/10.1021/ja044123l">}}